New Time Integrators and Capabilities in SUNDIALS Versions 6.2.0-7.4.0: Numerical Experiments

 We take $\epsilon_1 = 2 \times 10^{-5}$, $\epsilon_2 = 10^{-5}$, $a = 0.04$, $b = 0.06$, and a time span of $[0, 3500]$.
 The 2D spatial domain is periodic on $[-1, 1]^2$ and is discretized with second order central finite differences.
 This approach yields the semidiscretized form

 where $D$ is a discrete Laplacian matrix and $\odot$ denotes the element-wise product of vectors.
 The software implementation uses OpenMP to parallelize right-hand side evaluations and internal SUNDIALS computations over an arbitrary number of threads.
-For the experiments, we used 50 threads and generated reference solutions with a fifth order explicit Runge--Kutta method using relative and absolute tolerances of $10^{-13}$.
+For the experiments, we use 50 threads and generate reference solutions with a fifth order explicit Runge--Kutta method using relative and absolute tolerances of $10^{-13}$.

-As the grouping of terms in \cref{eq:Gray-Scott_discretized} suggests, we use SplittingStep to solve this system with $P = 3$ partitions.
-Partition one is a set of scalar, linear ODEs, and partition two is a set of scalar, Riccati ODEs.
-We create custom \code{SUNStepper}s to solve those partitions analytically, and we treat partition three with one step of an explicit Runge--Kutta method of the same order as the operator splitting scheme.
-We consider methods up to order six with a spatial grid size of $128 \times 128$.
-Indeed, \cref{fig:Gray-Scott:Splitting} confirms the operator splitting methods converge at the expected order.
+As the grouping of terms in \cref{eq:Gray-Scott_discretized} suggests, we use SplittingStep to solve this system with $P = 3$ operators.
+Operator one is a set of scalar, linear ODEs, and operator two is a set of scalar, Riccati ODEs.
+We create custom \code{SUNStepper}s to integrate those operators analytically.
+Operator three contains the diffusion terms and is treated with an explicit Runge--Kutta method of the same order as the operator splitting scheme.
+We use a $128 \times 128$ grid in space and the default SplittingStep methods of order one to four and six in time.
+Respectively, this corresponds to the Lie--Trotter, Strang--Marchuk \cite{strang1968construction,Marchuk1968}, Suzuki \cite{suzuki1992general}, fourth order Yoshida \cite{yoshida1990construction}, and sixth order Yoshida \cite{yoshida1990construction} methods, all of which are suitable for problems with $P=3$ (or any number of) operators. \Cref{fig:Gray-Scott:Splitting} confirms the methods converge at their expected orders.

-In addition, we compare the performance of the RKC method from LSRKStep with the default second order explicit Runge--Kutta method implemented in the ARKODE ERKStep module on the unpartitioned problem.
-We used a finer $1024 \times 1024$ spatial grid to produce a moderately stiff system of ODEs. \Cref{fig:Gray-Scott:LSRK} shows RKC can attain over an order of magnitude speedup at the loosest tolerances where the number of RKC stages is as large as 42.
+In addition, we compare the performance of the RKC method from LSRKStep with the default second order explicit Runge--Kutta method implemented in the ARKODE ERKStep module on the unsplit problem.
+We use a finer $1024 \times 1024$ spatial grid to produce a moderately stiff system of ODEs. \Cref{fig:Gray-Scott:LSRK} shows RKC can attain over an order of magnitude speedup at the loosest tolerances where the number of RKC stages is as large as 42.
 The default second order ERKStep method has just three stages, and its limited stability causes the runtime to stagnate at around 100 seconds.